OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 > [!NOTE]
 > Support for the append-on-send feature was introduced in [requirement set 1.9](/javascript/api/requirement-sets/outlook/requirement-set-1.9/outlook-requirement-set-1.9), while support for the prepend-on-send feature was introduced in [requirement set 1.13](/javascript/api/requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13).
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support these requirement sets.

+## Preview prepend-on-send in Outlook on Mac

+To preview the prepend-on-send feature in Outlook on Mac, install Version 16.70.212.0 or later.
+Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Mac) and select the **Beta Channel** option to access Office beta builds.

 ## Set up your environment

 Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) which creates an add-in project with the Yeoman generator for Office Add-ins.